All you need to know about Jury Service

 Travel

 Expenses depend on how you’ll get to court.
-If you’re using public transport, like a bus or train, you’ll need to keep your ticket and give it back to the court when you’re done as proof of what you spent.
+If you’re using public transport, like a bus or train, the court will pay the cost of the ticket (standard class return fare).
+You’ll need to keep your ticket and show it to the court as proof of what you spent when it comes to claim your expenses.

-If you’re using a car or a bicycle, you’ll just need to tell the court how far you’ve travelled and you’ll get an expense paid per mile.
+If you’re using a car, motorcycle or a bicycle, you’ll just need to tell the court how far you’ve travelled and you’ll get an expense paid per mile.
+You should check with the court if they will pay for parking.

 Money saving tip